kalsan/powerlines/README.md

   I tried to enhance the code 5 years later, starting with version 2-2, but I don't have enough spare time to rewrite the entire program.
-  I understand that the result is still not state-of-the-art, but I hope it somehow readable :-)
+  I understand that the result is still not state-of-the-art, but I hope it somehow readable :-) I'm planning on get everything more object-oriented.
+As this is a hobby project, it could be done whenever.